mmikowski/hi_score/README.md

 (unzip this file before use).
 VirtualBox also will work but doesn't integrate as well to OSX as it should.

-### Windows
+### Setup on Windows 10
-We recommend using a virtual machine as detailed above.
+In theory, the Windows Subsystem for Linux running an Ubuntu distro should work with as above.
+However, we haven't tested it.
+On may also use the virutal appliance detailed above.

 ---
 ## Vendor assets